CESNET/metacentrum-user-docs/docs/troubleshooting/faqs/faqs-content/frontend-does-not-respond.md

 # The frontend I am trying to log on does not respond

-Try to login on other frontend instead (see list of frontends at Frontend).
-Check the planned outages at [1].
-If there is no outage and you cannot log in onto any other frontend, most probably there is some problem on your side (firewall, expired account etc.).
-Write for support.
+- Try to login on other frontend instead (see **list of frontends**).
+Let us know that a specified frontend is down.
+Meanwhile you can access your home from another frontend and continue working as usual.
+- Check the planned maintenances and/or outages at **metavo news**.
+- Your account may have expired.
+Check for this possibility at **account management service Perun (odkaz do sekce teto dokumentace, nikoliv do Peruna)**